tylerm007/model_migration_service/README.md

 ```

 ## Rules
 The code will attempt to define a function and rule in Api Logic Server format.
-It will also try to convert JavaScript to Python - formatting will need to be done manually
+It will also try to convert JavaScript to Python - formatting will need to be done manually.
+Copy the report content to your ALS project directory api/customize_api.py.
 ```
 =========================
        rules